Looking for a Used Grand Marquis in your area?

 The '09 Grand Marquis has been around for a long time, and there's a good reason for it.
 According to several owner reviews, the virtually indestructible large sedan lasts forever, unless being used in a Blues Brothers movie.
 Drivers find its V8 engine plenty powerful and its ride smooth and luxurious.
 At a cost comparable to many midsize sedans, the '09 Grand Marquis represents a good value for the money.
 Contrary to what professional reviewers report, many owners say the fuel economy averages in the mid-20s.
 On the other hand, a fair share of owners admit that the sedan can be a gas guzzler around town.

 As this sedan sees most of its sales going to fleet buyers, no CarGurus owners have yet given their review of the '09 Grand Marquis.
 Since it has remained virtually unchanged for nearly 10 years now, CarGurus reviews from previous years provide a good enough indication of the car's merits and drawbacks.
 Highlights include its mid-20s mpg, smooth ride, and confident power.
 The major lowlight focuses on the outdated looks and handling of this land yacht from another century.

 Talk about the 2009 Mercury Grand Marquis

-Looking for a Used Grand Marquis in your area?CarGurus has 4,663 nationwide Grand Marquis listings and the tools to find you a great deal.
+Looking for a Used Grand Marquis in your area?CarGurus has 4,282 nationwide Grand Marquis listings starting at $2,450.

 Mercury Grand Marquis Questions